apache/pulsar-site/docs/concepts-cluster-level-failover.md

 id: concepts-cluster-level-failover
 title: Cluster-level failover
 sidebar_label: "Cluster-level failover"
-description: Get a comprehensive understanding of the concept, benefits, use cases and more information about the cluster-level failover in Pulsar.
+description: Get a comprehensive understanding of concepts, benefits, and use cases about the cluster-level failover in Pulsar.
 ---

 ````mdx-code-block